-Effective Monday, May 18, 2020, the Bureau of Fire Prevention will resume residential resale inspections for the purpose of issuance of certification for resale.
-Given several restrictions currently in place as directed by the Office of the Governor, the District has established the following guideline for use when scheduling a resale inspection:
+The Bureau of Fire Prevention is scheduling residential resale inspections for the purpose of issuance of certification for resale.
+Given the restrictions currently in place as directed by the Office of the Governor, the District has established the following guideline for use when scheduling a resale inspection:

 - Within 30 days of settlement, the seller shall contact the Bureau (609-261-7233) to schedule a resale inspection